sonalkumarr/linear-algebra-for-biologists/README.md

 # linear-algebra-for-biologists
 Workshop website for the Linear Algebra for Biologists course.
-Developed for the JAX Data Science Curriculum as a JAX Data Science Fellow for the year 2025-2026.
+Developed for the JAX Data Science Curriculum.